czervenka/wt-pricing-algorithms/docs/reference.md

 Returns all of the rate plans that cover the whole stay.
 A client can choose the most fitting one for their purpose.
-If needed, a drilldown data is available that you can use to inspect all of  the components adding up to the final price.
+If needed, a components data is available that you can use to inspect all of  the components adding up to the final price.

 #### Parameters